 In the case of fission products, a number of transport processes have not yet been investigated to a level of detail sufficient to set up reliable transport models.
 Such processes include the exchange of iodine between a turbulent atmosphere and the walls, relocation by wash-down, i.e. washing of walls by condensate water, airborne chemical reaction of iodine with radiolytic ozone, and aerosol re-suspension from a boiling sump.
 The control of volatile radioactive species is relevant to the potential accident source term and radioactivity management.

 Altogether 70 tests have been performed between January 2007 and December 2009.

 In addition to the experimental work, an analytical workgroup was established in the frame of the OECD-THAI project, aimed at the evaluation of the test results for further development and validation of the predictive capabilities of advanced LP codes and CFD codes currently in use in the reactor safety field.
 For this purpose, a number of experiments have been selected for blind and open post-test calculations, some of them for an ISP.

 A concluding seminar on the main outcome of the THAI Project was organised on 6-7 October 2010.
-Remaining open questions shall be addressed in future investigations.
-An NEA THAI2 project was started in July 2011.
+Remaining open questions intended to be addressed in future investigations.

-The project was supported by safety organisations, research laboratories and industry in the following countries: Canada, Finland, France, Germany, Hungary, Republic of Korea, the Netherlands and Switzerland.
+The project was supported by safety organisations, research laboratories and industry in the following countries: Canada, Finland, France, Germany, Hungary, Korea, the Netherlands and Switzerland.

 January 2007 to December 2009